Whittier Hills Nursing Home Abuse Lawyer

-- Class A: Class A citations are issued when violations present imminent danger to patients or the substantial probability of death or serious harm, and carry fines from $2,000 to $20,000.
+- Class A citations are issued when nursing home violations cause grave danger to patients that is serious and potentially fatal.
+Fines range from $2,000 to $20,000.

-- Class B: Class B citations carry fines from $100 to $1000 and are issued for violations which have a direct or immediate relationship to health, safety, or security, but do not qualify as A or AA citations.
+- Class B citations carry fines from $100 to $1000 for violations that are directly related to to the health, safety, or security of the residents.

 - This information should not be used as the sole measure of quality of care in a nursing home.
 It is important to visit potential facilities and evaluate it yourself.

 Nursing home abuse can diverge as neglect or intentional harm.
 When neglect is the issue, a patient may not be given sufficient food or nutrition, the right medication or dose, or proper medical equipment or living commodities.
 Failure to pay attention to these aspects in a senior's care can cause fatal disease and debilitating pain ranging from bed sores to malnutrition, overdose, and even gangrene.
-Some of these symptoms can be seen at the Whittier Facility in Los Angeles County, California.
 Look at the signs, and call a professional if you are suspect of abuse and wish to get compensated for suffering and medical costs.

 (click on icons for more information)